davidf03/hcdocs/README.md

 ###### Note

-If a `$token-chain` is thought to require progressive deletion not from its start but from some arbitrary point in the middle, the map has likely become too big and/or its tree does not organize properties correctly and should be refactored.
+If a `$token-chain` is thought to require assimilation not from its start but from some arbitrary point in the middle, the map has likely become too big and/or its tree does not organize properties correctly and should be refactored.
 Consider the following malformed, and corrected, examples:

 Malformed Assimilation example